florayasmin/florayasmin/README.md

   <img src="./greeting.svg" alt="Animated Greeting" />
 </div>

-### i'm flora :)
+### hi! i'm flora :)
-a first-year computer science student at the University of Washington, learning the intersections of computing, language, & human-centered design. currently practicing java, typescript, c/c#, python, and more - check out my projects!
+a first-year computer science student at the University of Washington, avidly exploring the intersections of computing, language, & human-centered design. currently practicing java, typescript, c/c#, python, and more - check out my work!

 <!--
 **florayasmin/florayasmin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.